 Applications may be made by all full- and part-time members of the Amherst College Faculty, either tenured or tenure-track.
 Such faculty members are eligible to apply whether or not they are on sabbatical leave or leaves of absence for research reasons.
 However, faculty with start-up funds remaining are ineligible to apply; start-up funds must be exhausted before an application will be considered.
 Visiting faculty and those on term contracts are ineligible to apply.
 Members of the Faculty Committee on Research Awards may not apply for awards during their term of service, but do retain their entitlement to funds previously awarded.
 Applications from colleagues in the performing and creative arts are encouraged and will be treated commensurably with applications from other, more conventionally "academic" disciplines.
 An individual may not submit more than one application at a time.
 Requests for project renewals will be considered, but new applications will receive first priority.
 Priority will also be given to applicants who have not recently been funded under this program.
 Priority will be accorded to funding research expenses rather than to publication costs.

 The range of activities eligible for funding include those in the performing and creative arts, as well as projects in the humanities, social sciences, and natural sciences.
 Joint and interdisciplinary projects are encouraged.
 Funding is available to support bringing small groups of scholars to Amherst for short periods (two to three days) to share research findings, to criticize one another's work, and to otherwise stimulate a faculty member's research, writing, artistic, or performance development.
 Where appropriate, these visitors may lecture in a course or give a public lecture or performance in which case lecture funds may be combined with FRAP money.
+As a standard, visitor honorariums should not exceed $500.
 Faculty members seeking funding in excess of the annual $2,500 professional travel and research funds allocated should apply to FRAP.Research on curriculum development and the improvement of teaching is not eligible for funding through this program.

 To be eligible, proposals must involve original research or creative activities by the principal investigator, rather than solely providing support for the creation or maintenance of institutional facilities or research materials.
 Grants will not be awarded to support research to be performed in connection with fulfillment of the applicant's degree requirements.

-There will be two rounds of competition during each academic year.
-Applications for a FRAP award must be received by the Office of the Dean of the Faculty by September 23, 2016, for the first round, and by January 13, 2017, for the second.
+There will be two rounds of applications during each academic year.
+Applications for a FRAP award must be received by the Office of the Dean of the Faculty by October 1, 2018, for the first round, and by January 28, 2019, for the second.
 Extensions of these deadlines will be approved for emergencies only.
 Awards will be announced for the first round in late December and for the second, in April.
 It is the responsibility of the applicant to see that this office receives the application and all supporting material by the deadline.
 For those projects receiving awards, the size of the award may differ from the amount requested in light of other demands on available funds and the project's requirements, as evaluated in the review process.
 The sums awarded are subject to modification in light of other funding received for the project.